craig0990/craig0990.github.io/notes.md

 ## Requirements

-Tge system must provide access primarily to the current version of a file, while still providing access to old/deleted versions.
+The system must provide access primarily to the current version of a file, while still providing access to old/deleted versions.
 Also needs to provide efficient synchronisation with multiple sources.